 The Best Stand Up Paddle Boards (SUPs) of 2018

 Analysis and Award Winners

-Earning the top score of the entire test, the Kraken by Boardworks is a fantastic stand up paddle board.
-This all-around board excelled in every single one of our tests and was by far the favorite of our testers, whether they were experienced paddlers or a complete novice.
+Earning the top score of the entire test, the Kraken by Boardworks is a fantastic stand up paddleboard.
+This all-around board excelled in every single one of our tests and was by far the favorite of our testers, whether they were experienced paddlers or complete novices.
 The Kraken is stable enough to handle choppy water but fast enough to get you where you need to go.
-The Kraken is agile and maneuverable and isn't too bad to carry or transport, relatively speaking.
-Our only slight issue we found with the Kraken is it seemed to sustain more damage than the other boards in our testing process and makes us worry about its durability.
-However, this might also have been because we ended up using it the most, as it was our favorite.
-The Kraken is our top recommendation for those that want the best, as long as you are willing to treat if gently.
+The Kraken is agile and maneuverable and isn't too bad to carry or transport, relatively speaking.A minor issue we found with the Kraken is it sustained more damage than the other boards in our testing process and makes us worry about its durability.
+It's a good reminder that if longevity is a top concern, you may want to consider the burlier designs.
+Get the Kraken if you want the best, as long as you are willing to treat it gently.

-Read Full Review: Boardworks Kraken
+Read review: Boardworks Kraken

 Best Bang for the Buck

 IIt's hard not to be impressed by the Isle Versa.
 The Isle had the second lowest retail price of all the stand up paddle boards we reviewed and tied the winning Kraken in our performance tests.
 This board is a fantastic value and our top pick for those shopping on a budget.
 While the Isle took second place, its glide, stability, and maneuverability combine to offer excellent all-around performance.
 It's also a more durable than the Kraken, all while costing several hundred dollars less.This board is a little more cumbersome to carry than our Editors' Choice, and it's not that fast or easy to turn.
 Still, it will get you there, and it does better than inflatables in these metrics.
 The Isle is a fantastic option for those that don't want to spend over a grand but don't want to sacrifice performance.

 Best on a Tight Budget